Murphy Dome Air Force Station: History

 Murphy Dome AFS was a continental defense radar station constructed to provide the United States Air Force early warning of an attack by the Soviet Union on Alaska.
 It was one of the ten original aircraft control and warning sites constructed during the early 1950s to establish a permanent air defense system in Alaska.

 Murphy Dome was initially operated by a detachment of the 532nd Aircraft Control and Warning Group, Ladd AFB (now Fort Wainwright).
 The station functioned as a Ground-Control Intercept (GCI) and warning station.
 As a GCI station, the squadron's role was to guide interceptor aircraft at Ladd AFB toward unidentified intruders picked up on the unit's radar scopes.
 Radars operated were an AN/CPS-6B, AN/FPS-8, AN/FPS-20, and an AN/FPS-6.

-The station site 64°57′12″N 148°21′35″W consisted of a power/heating plant, water and fuel storage tanks, gymnasium and other support office buildings.
+The station site 64°57′12″N 148°21′35″W consisted of a power/heating plant, water and fuel storage tanks, a gymnasium and other support office buildings.
 Two other buildings contained living quarters, work areas, and recreational facilities plus opportunities for such sports as skiing, skating, pool tables, horseshoes, and basketball.
 The buildings were connected by enclosed portals so no one needed to go outside in winter unless absolutely necessary.
 Tours at the station were limited to one year because of the psychological strain and physical hardships.
 An apartment building, separate from the connected buildings, provided homes for civilian families of civil service employees.

 A 4,500' airstrip was constructed on a plateau east of the ground support station, with a gravel runway during 1951 64°56′48″N 148°19′37″W. It appears to have been abandoned when reliable roads were constructed which linked the station into the Alaska highway system.
 Mail was usually delivered daily after the road connection to Fairbanks was completed.
 During the 1950s-70s, a ski slope also operated at the site, the trails still visible in aerial photography 64°57′14″N 148°21′27″W. A rope tow was constructed to allow for servicemembers to go up and down the slope.

 When the 532nd was inactivated in 1951, the site was then operated by a detachment of the 143rd Aircraft Control and Warning Squadron, Alaska Air National Guard.
 As part of HQ Alaskan Air Command's (HQ AAC) plan to upgrade all remote sites to full squadrons, the 744th Aircraft Control and Warning Squadron was activated at Murphy Dome on 1 February 1953 with an authorized strength of 249 personnel.